 The direct vocational link between education and a career in the Church was severed with the Reformation, so it’s remarkable that the neck verse continued to be used for several further centuries.
 The reading test was finally ended by Queen Anne in 1705, with benefits of clergy following in 1827.
 (3)

 In a harsh age when only a tiny minority were lucky enough to have an education, memorising the neck verse was an understandable pragmatic move for people who were accused of crimes.
 In modern day Britain, we have mass education and thankfully the noose is no longer a threat.
-Sadly though the spirit of the neck verse is still with us, in forms such as English literature students reading pass notes rather than studying the text, teaching to the test and the pervasive idea that we should only learn what is useful.
+Sadly though the spirit of the neck verse is still with us, in forms such as English literature students reading pass notes rather than studying the text, widespread teaching to the test and the pervasive idea that we should only learn what is useful to us.

 - Benefit of Clergy – A Legal Anomaly by Newman F. Baker (Kentucky Law Journal, Vol 15 issue 2, 1927).
 Available online.